apache/singa/tool/release/README.md

 ### Option:
   - `[-y]`
     - In interactive mode, it is for user to confirm.
-Could be used in sript.
+Could be used in script.

 ### Argument:
   - `<type>`